 The existing part of the hotel is an adaptation of an over 100-year-old building, built as the headquarters of the forest inspectorate, located at that time in Germany.

-The characteristic architecture and details of the facade in the form of the so-called “half-timbered wall” was used in the of both the façade of the extended part of the hotel and the internal walls of the main hall.
+The characteristic architecture and details of the facade in the form of the so-called “half-timbered wall” was used in the design of both the façade of the extended part of the hotel and the internal walls of the main hall.
 The form of the new block refers to the existing building, but it has been “dressed” in modern materials, such as ceramics and glass.

 The created space of the interior allows you to take full advantage of the surrounding nature thanks to the panoramic glazing on the lakeside.
 In the very center of the spacious lobby, there are recesses on the floor, which are peculiar oases that allow you to spend time among the greenery.
 Under the roof, a footbridge is also covered with ceramic material, connecting the new building with the old one.